Financial Aid Policies

 Other requirements may be listed on the appeal form or the approval notice.

-Reinstatement of Financial Aid / student does not file an Appeal or Appeal is denied
+Reinstatement of Financial Aid / Student does not file an Appeal or Appeal is denied

 Students who are ineligible can become eligible for financial aid by eliminating all academic deficiencies in their Satisfactory Academic Progress.
 These requirements are: